Regularized Halfspace Depth for Functional Data: Data Applications

 Hence, for this type of data, alternative outlier detection methods are needed to reflect the high variability in the sample.
 The proposed RHD is defined in the space of square integrable functions, a larger class than the space of smooth functions.
 Furthermore, our outlier detection method is data-adaptive and measures the outlyingness of each curve depending on the extreme patterns inherent in the samples.
 Therefore, the proposed outlier detection method based on RHD is adequate to deal with such complex structured curves and in fact performs well as shown next.

-\autoref{figRDA3_medfly_combined} displays the outlier detection results from the proposed method with the truncation level $J=8$ and the adjustment factor $f=3.5$, which is determined by \autoref{alg3}.
+\autoref{figRDA3_medfly_combined} displays the outlier detection results from the proposed method with the truncation level $J=8$ and the adjustment factor $f=3.5$; {the first eight FPCs (chosen by truncation $J=8$) can explain 87.61\% of total variability in the observed curves} while the adjustment factor $f=3.5$ is determined by Algorithm~S1 in the supplement.
 Only the results from $\ld = \ld_4 = 0.0507$ are reported here since the method detects no outliers when $\ld \in \{\ld_1, \ld_2, \ld_3\}$.
 The proposed method flags three outliers denoted by their IDs in the subsample, 47, 111, and 135.
 To see their shapes more clearly, we display one outlier in each panel (along with the deepest curve) in the right side of \autoref{figRDA3_medfly_combined}.
 The trajectory for the outlying Medfly 47 is more wiggly than the inliers; Medfly 111 appears to be outlying due to its late start of otherwise high fertility; Medfly 135 has a relatively narrow peak of fertility from day 7 to 12 and then stays lower than most inliers thereafter.
 These results demonstrate that the RHD and the associated outlier detection method are able to handle non-smooth trajectories without presmoothing and reveal shape outliers with distinct patterns.